 To embed diversity, inclusion and equity as core values within our organization, we introduced a tailored training program - including e-learning modules - in 2023.
 During the 2024 reporting period, 2,359 employees completed this program.
 Our training program also includes trainings on CSR topics and our Code of Conduct.
 These trainings are efficiently conducted through a mix of online and in-person sessions as part of various meetings.
-As an employer that values our teams, we acknowledge the diverse needs of our workforce and implement policies that support work-life balance for all employees.
-When employees are empowered to manage their professional and personal lives effectively, it leads to higher job satisfaction, increased productivity and a more resilient and engaged workforce overall.
-Wherever possible, we offer our employees individual and flexiious meetings.

 In our internal leadership development program, we increased our diversity ratio to 40% women and 60% men in 2024.
 Participants represented Europe, America and Asia.
 The proportion of women in executive management doubled compared to 2022.
-Wherever possible, we offer our employees individual and flexible working arrangements, ranging from part-time employment to remote working options.
-Based on local legal frameworks, we provide our employees with life-phase-oriented working conditions and balanced shift models.
-In countries with lower national standards, we deliberately exceed the legal requirements for the benefit of our employees.
-With this in mind, we also use a structured procedure for parental leave.